-York Minster is one of seven cathedrals in the world, which maintain their own constabulary or police force.
-The other six being, Liverpool's Anglican Cathedral; Canterbury Cathedral; Hereford Cathedral; Chester Cathedral; the Basilica Papale di San Pietro in Vaticano, more commonly known as St. Peter's Basilica in Rome (the Swiss Guard, a small force maintained by the Holy See, is responsible for the safety of the Pope, including the security of the Apostolic Palace); and Washington's National Cathedral (USA).
+York Minster is one of six cathedrals in the world, which maintain their own force.
+The other five being, Liverpool Cathedral; Canterbury Cathedral; Chester Cathedral; the Basilica Papale di San Pietro in Vaticano, more commonly known as St. Peter's Basilica in Rome (the Swiss Guard, a small force maintained by the Holy See, is responsible for the safety of the Pope, including the security of the Apostolic Palace); and Washington's National Cathedral (USA).
 Although not as well known as the Swiss Guard, the Minster Police have served York Minster with loyal and distinguished service for many hundreds of years.

 Between 1285 and 1839 York Minster had its own Liberty.
 The Liberty, known as the ‘Liberty of Saint Peter and Peter Prison,’ was the walled area which enclosed the Minster Close.
 Within the Liberty, the Dean and Chapter of York Minster held jurisdiction, and were able to appoint constables.

 These officers, similar to parish constables, maintained law and order.
 Over time, the Liberty, which covered an area equating to a third of the medieval City of York, had its own coroners, justices of the peace, bailiffs and even a prison.

 Constables will have policed the Liberty for much of this time.
 Court records from 1740 indicate that the job of the constables of Liberty was as equally, if not more challenging, than it is today.
 They record: